camunda-community-hub/spring-zeebe/README.md

 ```

-## Examples

-Have a look into the [examples/](examples/) folder for working Maven projects that might serve as inspiration.

 # Code of Conduct

-This project adheres to the Contributor Covenant [Code of
-Conduct](/.github/CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold
-this code.
-Please report unacceptable behavior to
+This project adheres to the Contributor Covenant [Code of Conduct](/.github/CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to code-of-conduct@zeebe.io.
-code-of-conduct@zeebe.io.